powerplanner/powerplannerwebapp/src/README.md

 ## Staging website

-Code in master will automatically get built and deployed to https://powerplannerwebappstage.z5.web.core.windows.net/login
+Code in master will automatically get built and deployed to https://app.powerplanner.net via GitHub Actions (yes, straight to the main site).
+I think pull requests might get published to a staging site... it's using Azure Static Websites, so I think a pull request gets deployed to a subdomain.
+There might be issues with external pull requests not publishing to those staging sites though.